 North of Brenham is Chappell Hill Lavender Farm, where you can cut your own lavender during harvest season.
 The best time to visit the farm to view and cut the lavender blooms is usually April through June for the sweet lavender variety, then August through October for Provence lavender, but the farm is open through November.
 If time allows, pack a picnic and enjoy the fresh air and serene scenery.
 Be sure to visit the lovely gift shop that includes handmade gifts from the farm and by locals.
 You may even be able to pick other fruits if in season.

 Pro Tip: Dogs are allowed on leashes.

 The Giddings Stone Mansion is a Texas Historic Landmark located at 2203 Century Circle, Brenham.
 It’s a magnificent example of 19th-century Greek Revival architecture with 11 rooms and two broad galleries that run the house’s full length, both upstairs and downstairs.
 A separate building houses the kitchen, laundry, and servants’ wing.
 Massive Doric columns and wide verandas define the home’s exterior.
 For more information and to buy tour tickets, visit Giddings Stone Mansion.

 Brenham is a thriving city, and with over 120 historical sites to see, your time will be well worth a day trip.
-If you decide to stay the night, there are over 40 charming and quaint bed and breakfast inns to choose from.
-Vacationing in Texas?
-Also read up on
+If you decide to stay the night, there are several charming and quaint bed and breakfasts to choose from.